cd-rite/stig-manager/docs/_build/html/_sources/installation-and-setup/authentication.rst.txt

 Scopes, and Privileges
 ---------------------------------

 The **Scopes** specified in the scope claim of the JWT control overall access to API endpoints as specified in the `OpenAPI specification <https://github.com/NUWCDIVNPT/stig-manager/blob/main/api/source/specification/stig-manager.yaml>`_ .
+In order for the web client provided with the Project to function as documented, STIG Manager Users and
+"admins" (Application Managers) should have the scopes listed here.

-All Users should get the following scopes in their token:
+ALL Users should get the following scopes in their token:
   - stig-manager:collection
   - stig-manager:stig:read
   - stig-manager:user:read